telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 ## Forwarding of update requests

-In NGSIv1 (deprecated), the request `POST /v1/updateContext` has a field called `updateActionType`.
-This field can take on five different values:
+In NGSIv2 there are the following update semantics.
+Using the equivalence to `POST /v2/op/update` field `actionType`:

-* UPDATE
+* update
-* APPEND
+* append
-* DELETE
+* delete
-* APPEND_STRICT
+* appendStrict
-* REPLACE
+* replace

-> Side-node: The first three are "standard NGSIv1" while the second two were added for NGSIv2.

-* Requests with `UPDATE` or `REPLACE` may provoke forwarding of the request.
+* Requests with `update` or `replace` may provoke forwarding of the request.
   Only if **not found locally but found in a registration**.
-* If `APPEND` is used, the action will always be local.
+* If `append` is used, the action will always be local.
 If the entity/attribute already exists it will be updated.
 If not, it is created (locally).
-* `APPEND_STRICT` fails if the entity/attribute already exists (locally) and if not, the entity/attribute is created locally.
+* `appendStrict` fails if the entity/attribute already exists (locally) and if not, the entity/attribute is created locally.
-* `DELETE` is always local.
+* `delete` is always local.

-Note that an update request with multiple context elements (and with `updateActionType` as `UPDATE` or `REPLACE`) may be split into a number of forwards to different context providers plus local updates for entity/attributes that are found locally.
+Note that an update request with multiple context elements (and with `actionType` as `update` or `replace`) may be split into a number of forwards to different context providers plus local updates for entity/attributes that are found locally.
 The response to the initial request is not sent until each and every response from context providers have arrived.

 <a name="flow-fw-01"></a>
 ![Forward an update to Context Providers](images/Flow-FW-01.png)